 Save these for the posts.
 Add a nice close-up for your profile picture.

 A lot of users also make the mistake of having a quote on it but they forget that followers won’t be able to clearly read the text.
 It is better to have quotes in the bio instead and keep the profile picture simple.
-Aesthetic profile pictures are the ones that are eye-catchy and easily understandable with a glance.
+Aesthetic profile pictures are the ones that are eye-catching and easily understandable with a glance.
 Don’t make your fans work to see your profile picture.

 If you are really into quotes and want to share them with people, post them in images to increase engagement with your audience.
-Increasing engagement is the best part about being a social media influencer and if you need some tips on increasing the fan interaction, click here for a few simple hacks.
+Increasing engagement is the best part about being a social media influencer and if you need some tips on increasing fan interaction, click here for a few simple hacks.